unkyulee/micro-journal/micro-journal-rev-5-esp32-usbhost/quickstart/readme.md

 ![Battery](./images/battery.png)

 writerDeck requires one 18650 3.7V Lithium ion Battery.
 Search with keyboard "18650" in amazon then you should be able to find one.
+Both flatop and button top works fine.

 **This is not AA battery or AAA battery.**